amit03210/Tic-Tac-Toe/README.md

 ## 🧑‍💻 Author

-Built by [Amit] — inspired by classic games and DOM wizardry.
+Built by Amit - inspired by classic games and DOM wizardry.

 ---

 ## 📄 License

 MIT License.
 Feel free to fork, remix, and improve!

----

-Would you like me to generate a logo or banner for the top of the README?
-Or help you write a short project description for GitHub?